Hofstadter butterfly and Floquet topological insulators in minimally twisted bilayer graphene: Discussion

 For the network model in a sufficiently large magnetic field so that ($\mathcal{C}_{2z} \mathcal{T}$ breaking) bulk gaps exceed disorder/thermal broadening, we predict an effective realization of the FTI in an \textit{equilibrium} system.
-In this topological state, chiral edge states with the same mode number and chirality can appear repeatedly in a cascade of bulk energy gaps.
-Experimental observation of a such phenomenon would provide smoking-gun evidence for FTI.
-We note that similar network models could also be realized in other Dirac systems with a periodic array of mass domains, for example, using the surface states of three-dimensional topological insulators.
+In this topological state, chiral edge states with the same mode number and chirality can appear repeatedly in a cascade of low-energy bulk energy gaps.
+Experimental observation of such a phenomenon would provide smoking-gun evidence for low-energy FTI.
+We note that the $\gamma$ as a function of the magnetic field is an important open question which is crucially related to the conditions of realizing FTI phase in the experiments.
+Beside mTBLG, similar network models could also be realized in other Dirac systems with a periodic array of mass domains, for example, using the surface states of three-dimensional topological insulators.

 We expect that the FTIs in our network model are robust against certain amount of disorder \cite{titum2016anomalous,Leykam2016}.
 The mTBLG features a new type of disorder, i.e., the twist angle disorder \cite{Wilson2019TBLGdisorder}, whose effect on the network model is an interesting future direction to pursue.
 In addition, many-body interaction can drive phase transitions \cite{Wu2019,Chou2019_SC_Int,Chen2019}.
 Electron repulsion can generate the FTIs in the absence of $B\hat{z}$ field by spontaneously breaking the $\mathcal{C}_{2z} \mathcal{T}$ symmetry, and may possibly lead to fractionalized states in the network model.